 We have a small campsite, where you can camp at reasonable prices, toilets and showers are available on site, and there are a limited number of electricity hook ups.
 Dogs are allowed on site provided they are kept on a lead and their “pooh” removed.

 A free house, fine wines and real ales, nice atmosphere and good food, pool and darts facilities, large outdoor area children's play area at rear adjacent to the large car park.
 We have accommodation available from £40 per night for a twin room.
 We also have a barn conversion which sleeps 4 available as a holiday let.

-Within easy reach there is Golf, Caving, Canoeing, Sailing, rope climbing, abseiling, biking, rambling, hiking, steam railways, riding, fishing, visiting a coal mine, puzzlewood maze, watching racing or visiting the, Sunday Market at Chepstow Racecourse.
+Within easy reach there is Golf, Caving, Canoeing, Sailing, rope climbing, abseiling, biking, rambling, hiking, steam railways, riding, fishing, visiting a coal mine, puzzlewood maze, racing at Chepstow Racecourse.
 There is an outdoor activity centre with lots of activities at Chepstow close to the UK National Diving centre which is minutes away by road.

 Fresh local produce a good set menu and a wealth of specials on our boards updated daily, and a range of vegetarian meals available.

-We have several special offers to tempt you, ask about our credit crunch lunch offer or our dining vouchers, or special meal discounts for campers using our campsite
+We have several special offers to tempt you, ask about our dining vouchers, or special meal discounts for campers using our campsite

 In addition to special events at Easter, Mothers day or Christmas we have some special events in nearby locations e.g. forest bluebells in May or Lydney Park estate in May to see the rhododendrons or special events held at nearby Taurus Crafts